waltligon/orangefs/doc/coding/developer-guidelines.md

 out?
 Might be nice to be able to play with this stuff without hurting a real project*

   - **export:** If you wish to get a copy of a source tree with no intention of modifying it or manipulating it with CVS, you can just export it.
 This command creates a directory for the project and populates it with the source code.
 To export the most recent copy of a project:

         cvs export -D today <projectname>

-    (where $<$projectname$>$ is the name of the project).
+    (where \(<\)projectname\(>\) is the name of the project).
 When you are done with the code you can simply delete the directory.

   - **check out:** The check out command is used to obtain a copy of the source code that will be tracked by CVS.
 This will let you make changes and additions to the project.
 You must have appropriate permissions in order to perform this operation:

         cvs co <projectname>

     This will create a directory for the project that contains source code and CVS information.
-See the "commit" command for information on submitting modifications, and the "release" command to get rid of the directory when you are done.
+See the “commit” command for information on submitting modifications, and the “release” command to get rid of the directory when you are done.

     The checkout command can be run repeatedly without any harmful side effects.
 This is useful for updating your copy of a project to make sure that it matches the most recent modifications before adding any modifications of your own.

   - **release:** When you are done with a project, you may release the directory.
 This will warn you if you have made any modifications to the source code that have not been committed to CVS.
 The options listed below will also cause your copy of the project directory to be deleted.
 Note that it is perfectly fine to leave code checked out for long periods of time if you are going to be working on it regularly.

         cvs release -d <projectname>

   - **commit:** Once you have made any changes to the project, you must perform a commit operation to record the changes in CVS and make them available to other users.
 It is usually advisable to only commit code that compiles and works correctly, unless you are the only person working on the project.
-Otherwise, you may interfere with someone else's work.
+Otherwise, you may interfere with someone else’s work.
 This command should be carried out within the project directory:

         cvs commit

     When you do this, CVS will open up a vi session that allows you to write a brief summary of the changes that you have made.
 Note that this summary will be associated with all of the files that you have changed since the last checkin, not just one.
 The commit will complete when you close the vi session.

   - **add:** The add command is used to add new files to the project.
     You must create the new file first.
 Then run the following command from within the project directory that contains the new file:

         cvs add <newfilename>

-    You must follow this up with a "commit" in order for other users to see the new file.
+    You must follow this up with a “commit” in order for other users to see the new file.
 This command may also be used to add new directories to a project.
 Add directories with caution, however.
     Unlike files, subdirectories are very difficult to remove from a CVS project.

   - **update:** You will often find it necessary to update your copy of the project to reflect the most recent changes.
 Rather than use the update command, however, it is often better to simply run the checkout command again.
 It will detect if your project is already checked out and will update if needed.

   - **status:** The status command will tell you the status of all of the files within a particular project directory.
 This is useful for determining if your copy is up to date or if it has been modified but not checked in:

         cvs status

     If you wish to filter the output from this command so that it only shows you files that are not up to date you may do the following (you can make this an alias or script if you wish to use this regularly):

         cvs status |& grep Status: | grep -v Up-to-date

 There are many other CVS commands and features, but the ones listed